 Unlike traditional skills assessment tools, we don’t simply measure people's responses to a series of questions.
 Instead, we leverage existing available data about individuals (resume, LinkedIn, ERP system data) to deliver an intelligent, customized analysis of how their skillset maps to the future of work.

 Our model is founded on the work of Stanford GSE Dean Schwartz.
 His studies have shown that self-explanation and visualizations are powerful strategies to help people learn more deeply about themselves and construct enduring understandings.

 Results from our 2018 randomized control trial with the Los Angeles Area Chamber of Commerce highlighted that those who used a PeopleMap in their Workforce Development journey used nearly 3 times more skills to self-describe than those in the control group, and they were more likely to be recommended for a job or internship.
 Additionally, in a different 2018 study in partnerships with SNAP Inc, 75% of participants found PeopleMap very or extremely helpful in their new job search.

-Interested in integrating PeopleMap into your nonprofit, company HR group, or organizational planning?
+Interested in learning how you can integrate PeopleMap into your nonprofit, company HR group, or organizational planning?

-Tessa spent the better half of the last decade in consulting, leading teams and conducting research on workforce development and the application of emerging technologies to the future of work.
+Tessa is a lecturer at the Stanford d.school.
+She spent the better half of the last decade in consulting, leading teams and conducting research on workforce development and the application of emerging technologies to the future of work.
 Her goal is developing solutions that ensure a more inclusive tomorrow.

 Sergio Sergio is the founding director LA’s Tech Talent Pipeline at the Los Angeles Area Chamber of Commerce.
 He brings over eight years of professional experience, developing social impact initiatives that leverage private and public partnerships.